 Africa is a Country grew out of the blog Leo Africanus as an outlet to challenge the received media wisdoms about Africa from a left perspective, informed by experiences of resistance movements to Apartheid.
 Featuring online commentary, original writing, media criticism, videos, audio, and photography, Africa is a Country is one of the leading intellectual voices in the African online media sphere.

-- Sean Jacobs (moderator) is editor and co-founder of Africa is a Country and associate professor of international affairs at The New School.
+Sean Jacobs is editor and founder of Africa is a Country and is associate professor of international affairs at The New School.

 Moving Walls 25: Another Way Home is an exhibition and fellowship honoring artists, journalists, and creative technologists who use documentary practice to explore the topic of migration.

 How the Market Photo Workshop Has Invested in South African Photographers

 Market Photo Workshop’s Lekgetho Makola, artist Lebohang Kganye, and Africa Is a Country’s Sean Jacobs discuss the role of photography in shaping memory and contemporary culture in South Africa.

 Announcing the 24th Moving Walls Exhibit, Here We Are: Visual Resistance and Reclaiming Narratives

 Here We Are is an exhibition that celebrates 10 individual and collective artists, journalists, documentarians, and advocates who engage with art and documentary practice as forms of resistance.